 There are rumours that the idea of this difficult-to-execute and confusing legislation emerged after a few Russian banks were disconnected (temporarily) by Visa and Mastercard, blocking operations with payment cards from those banks, following sanctions implemented in March 2014.
 Some government critics, however, cite the State’s desire to have tighter control over Internet-based content and businesses’ online operations, as the new law may potentially give additional authority to supervising institutions, because it’s easier to control and supervise hosting companies physically located on Russian territory.

-If you are targeting an audience in Russia, hosting your website on a server in the country will improve the website speed for users and therefore your performance in the Russian search engines.
+If you are targeting an audience in Russia, hosting your website on a server in the country will improve its performance in the Russian search engines, as well as the website speed for users.
 We will host your website on a server physically located in Russia, configuring the server and giving FTP and cPanel login details.
-You can buy hosting on a monthly or annual basis and cancellation notice for the server is 90 days.
+You can buy hosting on a monthly or annual basis.

 But whatever the reasons may be, the law became effective, despite a petition against it signed by 88,321 supporters, so let’s have a look at the possible consequences and effects.